 The ultrasound is often preferred as the first step in diagnosing PCS as it’s possible to detect the varicosities as well as assess the blood flow.

 Treatment for PCS is usually aimed at reducing and alleviating symptoms.
-Unfortunately, there is no definite cure for the condition, and it can be challenging to treat.
+There’s no definite cure for the condition, and it can be challenging to treat.

 Medications available to help relieve your symptoms can include: